nim-lang/Nim/doc/manual.rst

-Special care has to be taken if an untraced object contains traced objects like traced references, strings or sequences: in order to free everything properly, the built-in procedure ``GCunref`` has to be called before freeing the untraced memory manually:
+Special care has to be taken if an untraced object contains traced objects like traced references, strings or sequences: in order to free everything properly, the built-in procedure ``reset`` has to be called before freeing the untraced memory manually:

 .. code-block:: nim